About your child’s school-age friendships

 Your child’s world gets bigger when she starts school.
 Relationships with other people – like the children in her class at school – become more important.

 Friendships are good for your school-age child’s self-esteem.
 When your child has good friends, he feels like he belongs.
-He has people he can have fun and share interests with.
 His friends care about him, and this helps him feel good about himself.

-When children make friends, they develop important life skills.
-These include getting along with other people, being independent and learning how to sort out conflicts and problems.
-These skills are important for your child to learn because children who get along with others are less likely to have social and emotional difficulties later in life.
+Friendships help children develop important life skills like getting along with other people and sorting out conflicts and problems.
+Children with these skills are less likely to have social and emotional difficulties later in life.

 School friends and parents: why your child needs both

 Young children enjoy playing with their friends, but they still need their parents.
-In fact, during the early school years, home life and family relationships are still the biggest influence on your child’s development.
-Good family relationships are just what your child needs to learn and grow.
+In fact, during the early school years, family relationships are still the biggest influence on your child’s development.
+Good family relationships are what your child needs to learn and grow.

 If your child is upset at being left out, or has had a fight with a friend, he knows that you’re still there for him.
 And you can help him work it out by talking with him about what happened and how he felt.
 For example, ‘How did you feel when Ali wouldn’t let you play?’
 This helps your child learn about his feelings and how to handle them.
 Sometimes just listening or giving your child a hug can be enough.